VHS Revival brings you some of the finest promotional treats of the 1980s

 Terry Gilliam’s Python-esque ode to Orwellian dystopia, Brazil, is a vaudevillian grotesquery with a deeply sobering underbelly.
 Tackling themes such as government surveillance, industrialism and Libertarian terrorism, it is also deeply satirical, featuring a series of spectacular images that range from the heavenly to the nightmarish, all of it punctuated by a grandiose, if ultimately doomed quasi-romance.

-In the end, Gilliam’s masterpiece is all about presentation, its grey conformities counterbalanced by luscious set designs and warped perspectives, the kind of visuals that superbly satirise the dysfunction of the industrial landscape of the late 20th century.
+Ultimately, Gilliam’s masterpiece is all about presentation, its grey conformities counterbalanced by luscious set designs and warped perspectives, the kind of visuals that superbly satirise the dysfunction of hyper bureaucracy.

 Its accompanying poster captures that very juxtapose.
 While the neon title casts a fleeing angel’s shadow upon endless rows of filing cabinets, a single document escapes its dreary confinements to give chase, floating like the movie’s central character towards a fate that is both startlingly elusive and painfully inevitable.

 There are so many variations of promotional art for Escape From New York, each as iconic as the next, that this decision proved rather difficult, and though the Italian version would run it close, I decided on the following masterwork by poster artist Barry E. Jackson, one based on art director David Renerick’s vision of the Statue of Liberty’s head lying in the middle of a street in an imperialist future New York.